Diuril Side Effects

 Other dosage forms:

-Along with its needed effects, chlorothiazide (the active ingredient contained in Diuril) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by chlorothiazide (the active ingredient contained in Diuril).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking chlorothiazide:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking chlorothiazide:Incidence not known

 - Abdominal or stomach pain

 - black, tarry stools

 - bleeding gums

 - blood in urine or stools

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - clay-colored stools